tsantalis/RefactoringMiner/documentation/mcp.md

 - If a returned WebDiff URL refuses the connection, confirm the MCP client session that started it is still running.
 For manual inspection, use the direct `diff` CLI instead.
 - If port `6789` is already in use, call the MCP browser tool with another `port` value, or stop the existing local WebDiff process.
+- If Docker-based worktree or commit tools use the wrong repository, set `-w /workspace` in the Docker command or pass `repositoryPath: "/workspace"` explicitly.
+The MCP server cannot resolve host paths from inside the container.
 - If pull-request tools fail on a private repository or after many calls, configure `OAuthToken` through the environment, JVM system property, or `github-oauth.properties`.
 - If file-content validation returns `missing` for tiny snippets, retry with complete parseable Java compilation units so RefactoringMiner can build a full model.